How the Fair Began

 Under New Management Since 1985

-The Greater Baton Rouge State Fair came under new management in early 1985 when the Baton Rouge Jaycee organization decided they could not continue in the fair business.
+Ownership of The Greater Baton Rouge State Fair changed in 1985 when the Baton Rouge Jaycee organization decided they could not continue in the fair business.
 Former Jaycees who had been heavily involved in past fairs began meeting to discuss the future of the fair.

-In 1986, the fairgrounds property was sold to the Baton Rouge Recreation and Parks Commission (BREC).
-The agreement called for BREC to pay off the debt acquired from the Jaycees and allowed GBRSF to rent the property each year to produce the fair.
+In 1986, the fairgrounds property transferred to the Baton Rouge Recreation and Parks Commission (BREC).
+The agreement allowed GBRSF to rent the property each year to produce the fair.
 This has proven to be a great partnership that benefits the community in many ways.
 J. H. Martin, who was the first Fair Chairman in 1965, took over as chairman.

 In 2005, weather once again played an important part in our fair’s history.
 Hurricanes Katrina and Rita visited south Louisiana and the Gulf Coast, virtually demolishing everything south of I-10 from Texas all the way east to the Alabama/Florida border.
 FEMA requested the use of the fairgrounds as a staging area for their equipment used in relief areas.
 The 2005 fair was cancelled and our thoughts and efforts went to helping our neighbors through tough times.

 In 2010, the fair celebrated 25 years with the Fair Foundation.
-J. H. Martin retired as fair chairman but remained CEO of the Fair Foundation.
-Cliff Barton was elected chairman of the fair.
+J. H. Martin retired as fair chairman and Cliff Barton was elected chairman of the fair.

 Since 1985 the dedicated volunteers of the Greater Baton Rouge State Fair have proved that, with reasonable weather and proper management the fair will continue to be a successful and viable event for the community.